zerustech/pthreads-tutorial/README.md

 * ``Tests/Pthreads/Issue603Test.php`` -  The script for reproducing [issue #603][5].

 * ``Tests/Pthreads/IssueLocalVariableTest.php`` - The script to demonstrate local variables in pthreads are destroyed.

+* ``Tests/Pthreads/PropertyOfThreadedAndVolatileTest.php`` -  The script to demonstrate different accessibilities of threaded and volatile objects.

 References
 ----------